ClementNerma/Rave/docs/books/hybrid.md

 ## Variables and typing

-In SilverNight, everything is object.
-Every single number or string is considered as an object.
-The thing that describes what an object is is a _type_.
+In SilverNight, everything is primitive or object.
+Even single numbers or strings, which are primitives, can use some features reserved to objects in many other programming languages.
+To describe what a primitive or an object is, we use a _type_.
 What is a type?
 That's simply a set of methods, properties and other tricks that provides tools to manipulate a resource, like a variable or a constant.
 You can also see it as a describer that indicates what kind of value a resource can take.

 _Tip :_ For those who already programmed in Java, C, C++ or Rust, the concept of type is roughly the same in SilverNight.